pletzer/mint/README.md

 ```
 conda install -c conda-forge python-mint
 ```
-Note that you will need to have OpenGL installed.
-On Ubuntu, do `apt-get install libgl1-mesa-glx`.
+Note that you will need to have OpenGL, a core dependency of VTK, installed.
+On Ubuntu, you might have to type `apt-get install libgl1-mesa-glx`.

 ### Building from source

-This requires a recent C++ compiler (Visual C++ 2019, gcc 10 or clang 12 or later).
+This requires a recent C++ compiler (Visual C++ 2019, gcc 10, clang 12 or later).

 ```
 conda env create --file requirements/mint.yml
 conda activate mint-dev
 ```

-If you find the above commands to fail on Windows, you can try instead (in the Anaconda prompt terminal):
+If you find the above commands to fail on Windows, try (in the Anaconda prompt terminal):
 ```
 conda create -n mint-dev
 conda activate mint-dev